 What do guinea pigs like to eat?
-Guinea pigs like to eat leafy and green vegetables and also watery fruits, but just like humans, every guinea pig has its own food preferences.
-Carrots and carrot tops, bell peppers, cucumbers, romaine lettuce, fennel, and kohlrabi are top favorites among vegetables for the guinea pigs.
-As for the fruits, apples, pears, blueberries, strawberries,and watermelon always win their hearts.
+Guinea pigs like to eat leafy and green vegetables and also watery fruits.
+Just like humans, every guinea pig has its own food preferences.
 Some guinea pigs will like fruits more than vegetables and vice versa, but the most important thing is to keep your guinea pig’s diet fresh and diverse.
-Also, keep a steady supply of hay and clean water in their cage.

-Guinea pigs love to eat vegetables, fruits, greens and hay.
-It’s important to give them vegetables every day, but be careful with serving sizes of some vegetables.
+Guinea pigs love to eat vegetables, fruits, greens, and hay.
+It’s important to give them vegetables every day, but be careful with the serving sizes of some vegetables.
 Fruits are more like treats for guinea pigs because of sugar content and you can give fruits to them only occasionally.

 Alfalfa hay is good for baby guinea pigs or pregnant ones.
-This hay is rich with calcium, protein, and calories, so because of that is not good for adult guinea pigs and it needs to be given in moderation.
+This hay is rich in calcium, protein, and calories.
+Because of that, it is not good for adult guinea pigs and it needs to be given in moderation.

-All of these vegetables just need to be fresh and thoroughly washed and also pay attention to serving sizes, because some vegetables and greens can contain nutrients that aren’t good for guinea pig’s health if you give them every day.
+All of these vegetables just need to be fresh and thoroughly washed.
+Also, pay attention to serving sizes because some vegetables and greens can contain nutrients that aren’t good for guinea pigs’ health if you give them every day.